SharePoint/sp-dev-docs/docs/spfx/web-parts/isolated-web-parts.md

 ### Using isolated web parts

 When added to the page, isolated web parts are displayed using an iframe.
 This iframe points to a unique domain assigned to the SharePoint Framework solution where the web part is located.
 This domain is also referenced in the return URL of the Azure AD application created to host the isolated permissions for the particular SharePoint Framework solution.
-Using the unique domain allows to ensure, that only web parts from the particular SharePoint Framework solution are able to obtain an access token for the isolated set of permissions.
+Using the unique domain allows to ensure, that only web parts from the particular SharePoint Framework solution can obtain an access token for the isolated set of permissions.

 ### Upgrading existing project to use isolated permissions

-If you're upgrading an existing SharePoint Framework project to v1.8.0 and want to use the isolated permissions capability, you can do it, by setting in the `config/package-solution.json` file, the `isDomainIsolated` property to `true`.
+If you're upgrading an existing SharePoint Framework project to v1.8.0 and want to use the isolated permissions capability, you can do it, by setting in the **config/package-solution.json** file, the `isDomainIsolated` property to `true`.
 You should ensure, that your project contains only web parts.

 After changing the project to use isolated permissions, you should redeploy your project.
 This will issue new API permission requests, isolated to your solution, which will need to be approved by the tenant admin.

 ### Removing solutions with isolated permissions

 When approving isolated API permissions, SharePoint creates a dedicated Azure AD application specific for the SharePoint Framework solution that requested permissions.
-When the SharePoint Framework solution is removed from the app catalog, the API permissions as well as the Azure AD application are not removed.
+When the SharePoint Framework solution is removed from the app catalog, the API permissions and the Azure AD application aren't removed.